NCATS-Tangerine/tkbio/api/client/docs/ExactmatchesApi.md

 Retrieves a list of qualified identifiers of \&quot;exact match\&quot; concepts, [sensa SKOS](http://www.w3.org/2004/02/skos/core#exactMatch) associated with a specified (url-encoded) CURIE (without brackets) concept object identifier,  typically, of a concept selected from the list of concepts originally returned by a /concepts API call on a given KS.
-This API call should generally only be run against the same KS (only) from which the originally selected concept was retrieved.

 ### Example
 ```java